 I’ve also been told that guinea fowl are particularly good at controlling harlequin beetles.
 Chickens are not.
 Harlequin beetles taste TERRIBLE.
 I know this because I’ve accidentally eaten one concealed inside a raspberry.
 Lesson learnt.
 I inspect every raspberry carefully now, so that it NEVER happens again.
 But I can now understand why chickens, wild birds and other wildlife don’t like to eat them.
 The guinea fowl must have some funky taste buds!

-My options for controlling harlequin beetles in the garden
+My options for controlling harlequin bugs in the garden

 Option one: Do nothing!

 I’m already hopeful that this “problem” may not actually be that much of a problem.
-Last week the harlequin beetles were focused on the ripening redcurrants and none of the fruit was becoming fully ripe before shrivelling and falling from the plant.
-This week, there’s not a single harlequin beetle to be found on the redcurrants.
+Last week the harlequin bugs were focused on the ripening redcurrants and none of the fruit was becoming fully ripe before shrivelling and falling from the plant.
+This week, there’s not a single harlequin bug to be found on the redcurrants.
 They’ve all moved on to the blackcurrants.

 There aren’t any beetles on the blueberries so at least we should have a good crop from them this year.